campbell-r-e/EtherWave-Archive/MULTI_STATION_PLAN.md

 # Multi-Station Contest Logging System - Implementation Plan

 **Date:** 2025-12-04
-**Project:** GEKHoosier QSO Suite
+**Project:** EtherWave Archive
 **Feature:** Multi-Station Contest Logging with GOTA Support

 ---

 ## 📋 Overview

-Transform the GEKHoosier QSO Suite into a comprehensive multi-station contest logging system for club operations, Field Day, and other multi-operator events.
+Transform the EtherWave Archive into a comprehensive multi-station contest logging system for club operations, Field Day, and other multi-operator events.
 Support up to 1000 stations plus separate GOTA (Get On The Air) operations.

 ---